-There are three government-backed mortgage programs available to South Carolina home buyer today.
+There are three government-backed mortgage programs available to South Carolina home buyers today.
 Those three are the USDA, FHA and VA loan programs.
-USDA and VA are the only two that still permit 100% financing.
-The VA loan does not require a down payment yet is only available for veterans of the Armed Forces and Reserves and most active duty personnel.
+USDA and VA are the only two that still permits 100% financing.
+The VA loan does not require a down payment yet is only available for veterans of the Armed Forces and Reserves and most active-duty personnel.
 The other, the USDA mortgage, has no restrictions regarding military service and also does not require a down payment.
 Is the USDA Rural Housing Program right for you?

 The United States Department of Agriculture backs the USDA program and for those wanting to buy and finance a home with as little cash to close as possible, the USDA loan might very well be your best choice.
 In addition to not having a down payment, interest rates on USDA loans are extremely competitive when compared to conventional loan programs with a 5% down payment.
 The USDA mortgage comes with fixed rates only, no adjustable rate option available.
 However, with the low-interest rates of today, a fixed rate is likely the better choice for most home buyers.